Justin Urquhart Stewart: Business

 Prior to working in the investment industry, Urquhart Stewart had worked in a Vineyard in Europe and the Dockyards in Southampton (where he was a shop steward for UCATT (Union of Construction, Allied Trades and Technicians)) before studying in Law at the University of Southampton.
 He went onto train as a Barrister with the Council of Legal Education.
 He left a short career in Law and started his finance career in 1978 with Barclays Bank International in Uganda.
 He eventually moved to Singapore with Barclays in 1980 before returning to the UK in 1983 as Sovereign Lending manager.
 He left Barclays in 1986 to set up Broker Services which was eventually taken over by Barclays (becoming Barclays Stockbrokers) and went on to hold various other Director positions with Barclays subsidies.
 While at Barclays he helped set up the Alternative Investment Market in 1995 and assisted with creating ProShare in 1992.
 In 2000 he left Barclays to co-found Seven Investment management (7IM) with fellow Barclays stockbroker Tom Sheridan.
 In 2016, he helped launch Investors in Community, a charity that is a peer to peer platform to bring business and charity together.

 In 2020 Urquhart Stewart co-founded Regionally, a bespoke investment facilitator to promote regional growth investments within the UK, targeted at professional investors.
-The regional investment opportunities have undertaken an enhanced due diligence process guided by well-known regional advisers, along with a range of other member benefits.